 A Gloriously Stupid History of Sex in Video Games

 Browsing the Twisted World of Online Porn Games

-If you're a person who's lived in the First World all their life, is aged 50 or under, give or take a few years, and was once a child, there's a very strong chance that you have, at some point during your existence on this rapidly spinning rock of ours, played a video game.
+If you're a person who's lived in the First World all their life, is age 50 or under, give or take a few years, and was once a child, there's a very strong chance that you have, at some point during your existence on this rapidly spinning rock of ours, played a video game.
 You may have even enjoyed one, or two, or several.
-Perhaps you owned, or had access to, an Atari, Nintendo or SEGA system, or a Spectrum, Amiga, BBC or Acorn computer.
+Perhaps you owned, or had access to, an Atari, Nintendo, or SEGA system, or a Spectrum, Amiga, BBC, or Acorn computer.
 If you're younger than me, and you probably are, then sub those manufacturers for PlayStation and/or Xbox.
 And maybe you fell out of the habit when adulthood arrived.
-It's okay, it's natural, and I did the same – I barely touched a game through my early 20s, before I got back into the habit when the Xbox 360 came out.
+It's OK, it's natural, and I did the same—I barely touched a game through my early 20s, before I got back into the habit when the Xbox 360 came out.

 Over on VICE Sports: In Search of My Wrestling Heroes